A

 The long, sleek body of the American eel can be up to four feet long.

 In 2002, the Atlantic States Marine Fisheries Commission (ASMFC) estimated that there may be as few as 700,000 American Eels in the wild.
-Experts estimate that their population declined a lot in the 1980s and 1990s, but that they have been stable in the 2000s.
-However, they also say that there may not be enough recent studies that focus on American Eels to determine their current population levels.
-The American eel’s conservation status is endangered, which means that the species could become extinct soon.
+Experts estimate that their population declined a lot in the 1980s and 1990s, but has been stable in the 2000s.
+According to the latest assessments, the American eel population remains depleted and at or near historically low levels.
+The IUCN Red List currently classifies the American eel as ‘Endangered,’ but it is not listed as endangered under U.S. or Canadian law.
+Recent stock assessments indicate that the population has not recovered, and there is ongoing concern about its status.

-The American Eel is found all along the Atlantic Coast of North America and islands large and small surrounding it.
-They are found in Greenland, on the entire East Coast of Canada and the United States, and down into the Gulf of Mexico all the way down to Panama.
+The American Eel is found all along the Atlantic Coast of North America and on large and small islands surrounding it.
+They are found in Greenland, on the entire East Coast of Canada and the United States, and down into the Gulf of Mexico, all the way down to Panama.
 They are also found throughout the West Indies as far south as Trinidad.

 Their habitat changes throughout their life cycle.
 They are born in the Sargasso Sea, a special area off the east coast of the US where four ocean currents circulate, creating a unique area.
 From there, they spend up to a year traveling to freshwater and estuaries.